icopy-site/awesome/docs/awesome/awesome-annual-security-reports.md

 - [International Data Corporation (IDC)](https://www.idc.com/) - A global provider of market intelligence and advisory services.
 - [KuppingerCole](https://www.kuppingercole.com/) - A global analyst company specializing in information security, identity & access management, and risk management.
 - [Omdia](https://omdia.tech.informa.com/) - A global technology research powerhouse focusing on cybersecurity market analysis and digital transformation.
+- [Ponemon Institute](https://www.ponemon.org/) - Pre-eminent research center dedicated to privacy, data protection, and information security policy (often partners with industry for annual reports).

 ### Standards and Certifications
-- [American Institute of CPAs](https://us.aicpa.org/) - The AICPA SOC2 is a framework for managing and safeguarding customer data based on five trust service criteria: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
+- [American Institute of CPAs (AICPA)](https://us.aicpa.org/) - Developer of the SOC2 framework for managing and safeguarding customer data based on trust service criteria.
+- [FIDO Alliance](https://fidoalliance.org/) - An open industry association with a focused mission: authentication standards to help reduce the world's over-reliance on passwords.
 - [The Information Security Forum (ISF)](https://www.securityforum.org/) - A global, independent organization dedicated to benchmarking and sharing best practices in information security.
-- [The International Organization for Standardization (ISO)](https://www.iso.org/) - An international organizational body composed of representatives which conduct closed research for creation of standards.
+- [The International Organization for Standardization (ISO)](https://www.iso.org/) - An international body composed of representatives which conduct closed research for creation of standards (e.g., ISO 27001).
-- [The Information Systems Audit and Control Association (ISACA)](https://www.isaca.org/) - An international professional association focused on IT governance, which conducts research for and on behalf of the members.
+- [The Information Systems Audit and Control Association (ISACA)](https://www.isaca.org/) - An international professional association focused on IT governance and auditing.
-- [The International Information System Security Certification Consortium (ISC)²](https://www.isc2.org/) - An American not-for-profit organization which conducts research for consumers of their cybersecurity training and certifications.
+- [The International Information System Security Certification Consortium (ISC)²](https://www.isc2.org/) - An American not-for-profit organization which conducts research and provides widely recognized cybersecurity certifications.
+- [OASIS Open](https://www.oasis-open.org/) - A non-profit consortium that drives the development of open standards for the global information society, including cyber threat intelligence sharing (STIX/TAXII).
 - [SANS Institute](https://www.sans.org/) - A private U.S. for-profit company which conducts research for consumers of their cybersecurity training and certifications.
 - [Trusted Computing Group (TCG)](https://trustedcomputinggroup.org/) - Develops and promotes open standards for hardware-enabled security.

 ### Threat Intelligence and Incident Response
 - [The Anti-Phishing Working Group (APWG)](https://apwg.org/) - A global coalition focused on unifying the global response to cybercrime.
 - [The Cyber Threat Alliance (CTA)](https://www.cyberthreatalliance.org/) - An industry-driven group of cybersecurity organizations that share threat intelligence and conduct collaborative research to combat cyber threats.
+- [Center for Threat-Informed Defense (CTID)](https://ctid.mitre-engenuity.org/) - A non-profit, privately funded research and development organization operated by MITRE Engenuity to advance threat-informed defense globally.
 - [The Forum of Incident Response and Security Teams (FIRST)](https://www.first.org/) - Provides platforms, means and tools for incident responders to always find the right partner and to collaborate efficiently.
 - [The Global Cyber Alliance (GCA)](https://globalcyberalliance.org/) - An international, cross-sector effort dedicated to reducing cyber risk.
 - [The Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG)](https://www.m3aawg.org/) - Focuses on operational issues of Internet abuse including botnets, malware, spam, viruses, and mobile messaging abuse.
-- [Ponemon Institute](https://www.ponemon.org/) - Considered the pre-eminent research center dedicated to privacy, data protection and information security policy.

 ### Policy and Advocacy
 - [The Rand Corporation](https://www.rand.org/) - An American not-for-profit organization which conducts research and analysis on various aspects of cybersecurity and cyber policy focused on national security.
-- [Center for Strategic and International Studies (CSIS) - Technology Policy Program](https://www.csis.org/programs/technology-policy-program) - A think tank with a Technology Policy Program that conducts research and provides insights into technology and cybersecurity policies.
+- [Center for Strategic and International Studies (CSIS)](https://www.csis.org/programs/technology-policy-program) - A think tank with a Technology Policy Program that conducts research and provides insights into technology and cybersecurity policies.
 - [Electronic Frontier Foundation (EFF)](https://www.eff.org/) - A non-profit organization defending civil liberties in the digital world, including privacy and cybersecurity issues.
 - [The Internet Security Alliance (ISA)](https://isalliance.org/) - A multi-sector trade association focused on thought leadership, policy advocacy, and standards development for cybersecurity.
 - [World Economic Forum (Centre for Cybersecurity)](https://www.weforum.org/centre-for-cybersecurity) - A global initiative that brings together stakeholders from industry, government, and academia to improve cybersecurity globally and secure the digital economy.

 ### Working Groups
 - [The Cloud Security Alliance (CSA)](https://cloudsecurityalliance.org/) - Promotes best practices for providing security assurance within cloud computing.
+- [Cloud Native Computing Foundation (CNCF) Security TAG](https://github.com/cncf/tag-security) - Facilitates collaboration to discover and produce resources that enable secure access, policy control, and safety for cloud-native technologies.
 - [The Internet Engineering Task Force (IETF)](https://www.ietf.org/) - Develops and promotes internet standards, including those related to security.
 - [The Open Web Application Security Project (OWASP)](https://owasp.org/) - A professional community that produces research concerning web application security, made freely available to the online community.
 - [Industrial Control Systems Joint Working Group (ICSJWG)](https://www.cisa.gov/icsjwg) - Facilitates information sharing and collaboration for cybersecurity in industrial control systems.
 - [The Open Source Security Foundation (OpenSSF)](https://openssf.org/) - A cross-industry collaboration to improve the security of open source software.
-- [Web Application Security Consortium (WASC)](http://www.webappsec.org/) - An international group of experts, industry practitioners, and organizational representatives who produce security standards and research.

 ### Government and Non-profits
 - [Australian Cyber Security Centre (ACSC)](https://www.cyber.gov.au/) - Provides cyber security advice and support to Australian businesses and individuals.
 - [Canadian Centre for Cyber Security](https://cyber.gc.ca/en/) - Canada's national authority on cybersecurity.
-- [Center for Internet Security (CIS)](https://www.cisecurity.org/) - An American non-profit organization that provides cybersecurity solutions and best practices.
+- [Center for Internet Security (CIS)](https://www.cisecurity.org/) - An American non-profit organization that provides cybersecurity solutions, best practices, and the CIS Controls.
 - [Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/) - A U.S. government agency responsible for enhancing the security and resilience of the nation's critical infrastructure.
-- [Cybersecurity Forum Initiative (CSFI)](https://www.csfi.us/) - An American non-profit organization that promotes cybersecurity awareness and research.
-- [Cyber Peace Institute](https://cyberpeaceinstitute.org/) - A non-profit organization focused on reducing the impact of cyberattacks on civilians and promoting peace in cyberspace by supporting international cooperation and collective action.
+- [Cyber Peace Institute](https://cyberpeaceinstitute.org/) - A non-profit organization focused on reducing the impact of cyberattacks on civilians and promoting peace in cyberspace.
 - [European Union Agency for Cybersecurity (ENISA)](https://www.enisa.europa.eu/) - A European Union agency that contributes to EU cybersecurity policy, enhances trust in digital services, and supports incident response capabilities across Europe.
 - [Europol - European Cybercrime Centre (EC3)](https://www.europol.europa.eu/activities-services-main/areas-interest/european-cybercrime-centre-ec3) - A strategic alliance focused on combating cybercrime within the European Union.
 - [German Federal Office for Information Security (BSI)](https://www.bsi.bund.de/) - Germany's national cyber security authority providing IT security services and guidance.
+- [InfraGard](https://www.infragard.org/) - A partnership between the FBI and members of the private sector for the protection of U.S. Critical Infrastructure.
-- [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/) - A non-profit organization focused on reducing financial, technological, and educational barriers to secure communication over the Internet.
+- [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/) - A non-profit organization focused on reducing financial, technological, and educational barriers to secure communication over the Internet (creators of Let's Encrypt).
 - [Japan National Center of Incident Readiness and Strategy for Cybersecurity (NISC)](https://www.nisc.go.jp/eng/) - Japan's central organization for national cybersecurity strategy and incident response.
 - [Korean Internet & Security Agency (KISA)](https://www.kisa.or.kr/eng/) - South Korea's government agency dedicated to promoting cybersecurity and a safer internet environment.
-- [MITRE Corporation](https://www.mitre.org/) - An American not-for-profit organization which conducts research and development supporting various U.S. government agencies.
+- [MITRE Corporation](https://www.mitre.org/) - An American not-for-profit organization which conducts research and development, famously maintaining the ATT&CK and CVE frameworks.
 - [National Cyber Security Centre (NCSC)](https://www.ncsc.gov.uk/) - The UK's technical authority for cyber incidents.
 - [National Cyber Security Centre - Netherlands (NCSC-NL)](https://www.ncsc.nl/english) - The Dutch national cyber security center providing guidance and incident response.
-- [National Institute of Standards and Technology (NIST)](https://www.nist.gov/cybersecurity) - A U.S. agency that develops cybersecurity standards and guidelines.
+- [National Institute of Standards and Technology (NIST)](https://www.nist.gov/cybersecurity) - A U.S. agency that develops fundamental cybersecurity frameworks and guidelines.
-- [Norwegian National Security Authority (NSM)](https://nsm.no/en/) - Norway's expert body for information and object security, providing guidance and incident response capabilities.
+- [Norwegian National Security Authority (NSM)](https://nsm.no/en/) - Norway's expert body for information and object security.
 - [Singapore Cyber Security Agency (CSA)](https://www.csa.gov.sg/) - Singapore's national agency overseeing cybersecurity strategy and development.